Asian shares near 1-wk highs but Delta woes mount - NewsBreak

 "While China's resolve to control outbreaks has been well illustrated, markets will continue to watch the outbreak given the high transmissibility of the Delta variant.
 There are also concerns China's domestic vaccines are less effective against the Delta variant."

-Wall Street’s main stock indexes were choppy but finished higher with notable gains from Apple Inc, Eli Lilly and Robinhood Markets Inc.
+Wall Street's main stock indexes were choppy but finished higher with notable gains from Apple Inc (AAPL.O), Eli Lilly (LLY.N) and Robinhood Markets Inc (HOOD.O). read more

 Investors expect volatility to increase in August as more companies report earnings and the market hears from Federal Reserve officials in coming weeks.
 U.S. non-farm payroll numbers are due on Friday.